GPII/common-terms-registry/README.md

 To install the legacy interface (in the "couchapp/app" directory), you need to:

-1. Run "npm install" in all subdirectories containing a package.json file.
+1. Run "npm install" from the _lockit_ directory.
 2. Run the scripts in the "lockit/node_modules/lockit" directory to add required views to the _\_users_ database
 3. Start the "lockit" instance of express (node lockit/app.js).
 4. Set up couchdb-lucene using the instructions on their site and in the "couchapp/lucene" directory.